apawar93/Data-Science-Capstone-Project/README.md

 5. **Feature Importance:** For two of the models (Logistic Regression & CatBoost) calculated which features are the most important in explaining the variance in the main target variable

+6. **Modelling For Non-Defaulters:** Repeated steps 4 & 5 for borrowers who didn't default to see if the accuracy of the models would change or not

 ## 3. Data Wrangling